 “I’m a draftee.
 Where are those beers, man?” requested Papio impatiently.

 Conner laughed.
 “Getting nice and cold.
 I already messaged our Tiki maid via walkie-talkie to bring a big first round from the refrigerated hut.
 I see you’re all Army guys.
-Where you hail from?”
+Where is home now?”

 Galan pointed over to the water’s edge.
 “And that guy staring at the surf is Tico Dacosta, a Maryland High School graduate born in Costa Rica.
 He’s dead scared of ocean water.
 Never seen the China Sea until now.”

 The wind turned landward.
 The waves became rough, and the air infused with sea spray.
-Some soldiers rough-played in the water like school kids.
+Some soldiers on leave rough-played in the water like school kids.
 A gunship patrolled the area every so often.
 The pale, skinny, long-nosed, and wiry Dacosta stared hard at the surf, hypnotically dazed by the dancing waters.
-He had never saw a seascape until adolescence.
+Tico spent most of his childhood in the Costa Rican cloud forests, deep in the Arenal Volcano Mountain range.
+He had never seen a seascape until adolescence.
 His parents went to work as Spanish teachers in Delaware with special work visas.
-Tico spent most of his childhood in the Costa Rican cloud forests, deep in the Arenal Volcano Mountain range.

 Thibo came up to the bar and put his tickets on the counter.
-“Uh, I all don’t drink, so ma tickets are up for grabs.”
+“Uh, you all know I don’t drink, so ma tickets are up for grabs.”

 “That’s no Latino accent.
 Where are you from?” asked Conner.

 “I all was dragged into the Army from central Missouri.
-Left home a young, purty, pregnant wife,” said Thaddeus Thibodeaux.
+Left home a young, purty, wife with a toddler,” Thaddeus Thibodeaux said briefly.

 “Yeah, man.
 Maybe you got some karma to pay up in these backwoods,” said Galan.